Signature Bank (NASDAQ:SBNY) Shares Sold by Spirit of America Management Corp NY

-Spirit of America Management Corp NY cut its holdings in Signature Bank (NASDAQ:SBNY – Get Rating) by 42.6% in the 3rd quarter, according to its most recent 13F filing with the SEC.
-The firm owned 4,175 shares of the bank’s stock after selling 3,100 shares during the period.
-Spirit of America Management Corp NY’s holdings in Signature Bank were worth $630,000 as of its most recent filing with the SEC.
+Spirit of America Management Corp NY lowered its stake in shares of Signature Bank (NASDAQ:SBNY – Get Rating) by 42.6% in the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 4,175 shares of the bank’s stock after selling 3,100 shares during the quarter.
+Spirit of America Management Corp NY’s holdings in Signature Bank were worth $630,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also recently bought and sold shares of the business.
-Parkside Financial Bank & Trust grew its holdings in shares of Signature Bank by 236.4% during the second quarter.
-Parkside Financial Bank & Trust now owns 148 shares of the bank’s stock valued at $27,000 after purchasing an additional 104 shares during the last quarter.
-Blume Capital Management Inc. bought a new position in Signature Bank during the 1st quarter worth $29,000.
-Quent Capital LLC grew its position in shares of Signature Bank by 152.5% during the first quarter.
-Quent Capital LLC now owns 101 shares of the bank’s stock worth $30,000 after acquiring an additional 61 shares during the last quarter.
+Other institutional investors have also recently added to or reduced their stakes in the company.
+Parkside Financial Bank & Trust boosted its holdings in shares of Signature Bank by 236.4% during the second quarter.
+Parkside Financial Bank & Trust now owns 148 shares of the bank’s stock valued at $27,000 after acquiring an additional 104 shares during the period.
+Blume Capital Management Inc. bought a new stake in Signature Bank during the 1st quarter valued at $29,000.
+Quent Capital LLC raised its stake in shares of Signature Bank by 152.5% during the first quarter.
+Quent Capital LLC now owns 101 shares of the bank’s stock valued at $30,000 after purchasing an additional 61 shares in the last quarter.
 Private Trust Co.
-NA bought a new stake in Signature Bank during the 2nd quarter valued at $32,000.
-Finally, Cambridge Trust Co. increased its holdings in shares of Signature Bank by 1,018.2% during the first quarter.
-Cambridge Trust Co. now owns 123 shares of the bank’s stock valued at $36,000 after purchasing an additional 112 shares during the period.
-Institutional investors and hedge funds own 93.62% of the company’s stock.
+NA acquired a new stake in Signature Bank in the second quarter worth about $32,000.
+Finally, Cambridge Trust Co. grew its position in Signature Bank by 1,018.2% in the 1st quarter.
+Cambridge Trust Co. now owns 123 shares of the bank’s stock valued at $36,000 after buying an additional 112 shares in the last quarter.
+93.62% of the stock is currently owned by institutional investors.

-The business also recently declared a quarterly dividend, which was paid on Thursday, November 10th.
-Shareholders of record on Friday, October 28th were given a $0.56 dividend.
-The ex-dividend date was Thursday, October 27th.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, November 10th.
+Stockholders of record on Friday, October 28th were issued a dividend of $0.56 per share.
+The ex-dividend date of this dividend was Thursday, October 27th.
 This represents a $2.24 dividend on an annualized basis and a dividend yield of 1.95%.
 Signature Bank’s dividend payout ratio is currently 10.94%.

 Signature Bank provides commercial banking products and services.
 It accepts various deposit products, including checking accounts, money market accounts, escrow deposit accounts, cash concentration accounts, certificates of deposit, and other cash management products.
 The company provides various lending products comprising commercial and industrial loans, real estate loans, and letters of credit.